pureskillgg/docs/docs/datascience/README.md

 ### Why are you doing this?

-We want to see what amazing stuff people will do with it!
+We want to see the amazing stuff you'll do with it!
+Working with AI researchers using CS:GO to solve really hard problems inspired us to contribute back and unlock this potential for anyone.

+We hope this work can fuel everything from one's first data science experience, to their next hackathon, school project—all the way to groundbreaking research.

 ### Who can use the data?